 But why go so far back with comparisons?
 Because the way Dirty Sound Magnet went with experimentation constantly reminds me of what has been already done long ago.
 And not many bands in this day and age day have this courage.

-To drive their point home further, the band somewhat crankily go after hefty stuff plaguing society these days.
-The money man, religious zeal, racist issues and general unpleasant inner workings of today’s world.
+To drive their point home further, the band somewhat crankily goes after hefty stuff plaguing society these days.
+The money man, religious zeal, racist issues, and general unpleasant inner workings of today’s world.
 You name it.

-Stavros‘ many talents really come to the forefront in this album.
+Stavros’ many talents really come to the forefront in this album.
 It gorges with the latter’s outstanding guitar work.
 And – I daresay – it increased in complexity and technical savvy.
-You will find no mindless riffing, but thoughtful delivery of melodies, tasty riffs and semi-acoustic or electric solos, sprinkled with wah-wah, echoes and whatnot.
-This is all more Schenker-esque precision than the sloppy work often displayed these days in other band.
+You will find no mindless riffing, but thoughtful delivery of melodies, tasty riffs, and semi-acoustic or electric solos, sprinkled with wah-wah, echoes, and whatnot.
+This is all more Schenker-esque precision than the sloppy work often displayed these days in other bands.

 All this jazz is backed up with a pretty tasty bass contribution by Marco Mottolini.
 And Maxime Cosandey‘s varied, yet never boring drum work.
 The band bemoaned the fact that it took them so long to come up with their newest piece of work.
 But looking at the complexity, I am not surprised.